vstinner/unicode_book/encodings.rst

 decode bytes to characters (code points).
 7 and 8 bits charsets don't need any
 encoding: a code point is stored in a single byte (unsigned 8 bits number).
 Because of these charsets, many people confuse charsets and encodings.
-Bigger charsets need multibyte encodings like :ref:`UTF-8` or :ref:`GBK`.
-A multibyte encoding can encode all code points into byte sequences of the same size (eg. :ref:`UCS-2`), or byte sequence with a variable length (eg. :ref:`UTF-16`).
+Bigger charsets need multibyte encodings like :ref:`UTF-8` or :ref:`GBK <gbk>`.
+A multibyte encoding can encode all code points into byte sequences of the same size (eg. :ref:`UCS-2 <ucs>`), or byte sequence with a variable length (eg. :ref:`UTF-16 <utf16>`).
 UTF-8 uses a variable length: code points lower than 128 use a single byte, whereas higher code points take between 2 and 4 bytes.

 There are many encodings around the world.
 Before Unicode, each manufacturer